Read Beyond the Beaten Path Youth Bookmark Contest | April 1-30th

 5th and 6th Grade Book Club

-In October 2020, we held a spooky story contest.
-We had some awesome entries, and we want to thank everyone who participated.
-Our winners are Ramona Saavedra-DuBord and Quentin Morse.
+For the last few Octobers, we’ve held a spooky story contest.
+We’ve had some awesome entries, and we want to thank everyone who participated.
+This year’s winners are Aisley W. and Jocelyn S. Last year’s winners were Ramona Saavedra-DuBord and Quentin Morse.
 Read their short stories >here.